-The Doctor and Romana make their way back to the mine’s entrance but they are intercepted by Pralix, who is now a fully fledged Mentiad.
+The Doctor and Romana head back to the mine’s entrance, but they are intercepted by Pralix, who is now a fully-fledged Mentiad.

 Sue: I still haven’t got a clue what this lot have to do with anything.

 Nicol: I couldn’t.
-I love Douglas Adams as much as the next person but I’ve had enough for one night, thanks.top
+I love Douglas Adams but I’ve had enough for one night, thanks.

 Sue: Why do all the planets in this story sound like pharmaceutical products?
-Zanak sounds like something you’d take for heartburn, while Calufrax sounds like something you might use to treat thrush.
+Zanak sounds like something you’d take for heartburn, while Calufrax sounds like something you’d use to treat thrush.

-Sue: If you took Dave Hill from Slade and you cut his fringe off after he’d taken loads of speed and hadn’t slept for several days, that’s what you’d be left with.
-It’s not a great look.
+Sue: If you took Dave Hill from Slade, and cut his fringe off after he’d taken loads of speed and hadn’t slept for several days, that’s what you’d be left with.
+It isn’t a great look, to be honest.

 Sue: Is that bad science, love?

 Nicol: It isn’t bad science, it’s made-up science.
-There’s a difference.
+There is a difference, you know.

-Sue and Nicol can’t agree on who the Captain reminds them of:
+Sue and Nicol can’t agree on who the Captain reminds them of the most.

 Sue: He’s half-man, half-Darth Vader.